ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-06-21-the-power-of-patience-and-persistence-how-to-thrive-in-the-everevolving-tech-landscape.md

 I hoped to see progress in about a year, and it came.
 Over time, the tasks became easier.
 This was a sign to me that I was achieving my objective.
 I continue studying and evolving, but with less pressure on myself.

-This basic knowledge helps me to continue growing in my position.
-Maybe you're thinking: why do you study iOS and Android native approaches with Swift and Kotlin instead of C# with Xamarin?
+This basic knowledge helped me to continue growing in my position.
+Maybe you're thinking: why did you study iOS and Android native approaches with Swift and Kotlin instead of C# with Xamarin?
 Well, I believe if you master native development and understand how each platform works, you will reduce doubt when you're facing problems on mobile development with Xamarin.
 Something goes wrong?
 What's wrong?
 Is it Xamarin or is it iOS / Android?
 Understanding the core concepts in the native language helps me many times to not blame Xamarin when I faced problems.
 I've seen this sometimes happen when people blamed Xamarin Forms, but the real problem lied within the platforms themselves.

 ### Experience 2: Start To Focus On Mastering iOS Development With Swift